-Apps are helping retailers accomplish of number of key in-store goals, including increasing operational efficiencies; empowering sales associates; enhancing the customer experience by providing a self-service advisor model; and eliminating common friction points in the path to purchase.
+Apps are helping retailers accomplish of a number of key in-store goals, including increasing operational efficiencies; empowering sales associates; enhancing the customer experience by providing a self-service advisor model, and eliminating common friction points in the path to purchase.
 This ultimately serves to improve the experience for shoppers, and reduce operational costs and drive more revenue in-store for retailers.

 Inventory Checking/Barcode Scanning